-QA/QC testing of the fills used in the construction of the embankment involved on-site and off-site tests.
+QA/QC testing of the fills used in the construction of the embankment involved on-site and offsite tests.
 On-site testing included in-situ nuclear densometer tests (ASTM D6938-10) to confirm adequate compaction of the till fills placed.
 Sieve analyses of the Zone F filter material to assess particle size gradation (ASTM D-422-63) were also performed on-site to confirm adequate compliance to specifications.

-Off-site tests of the fills included Standard Proctor Density (SPD) tests (ASTM D-698) that provided reference values used in the field to assess whether the compacted fill had achieved the 95% SPD in the design specifications.
+Off-site testing of the fills included Standard Proctor Density (SPD) tests (ASTM D-698) that provided reference values used in the field to assess whether the compacted fill had achieved the 95% SPD in the design specifications.
 Tests of the fill material particle size gradation (ASTM D-422-63) were performed to assess whether the fill material satisfied the allowable gradation envelope according to the design specifications.
-Test of the core materials Atterberg limits (ASTM D-4318-98) were also performed.
+Testing of the core materials Atterberg limits (ASTM D-4318-98) were also performed.
 The results of these tests are presented in Appendix B.

 During the 2012 construction season, the testing frequencies as outlined in Section 3.2 were generally maintained.
-A summary of the quantities of each different material type and the number and types of tests performed on the fills is provided in Table 4.1.
+A summary of the as-built material quantities as well as all QA/QC testing performed on the fills is provided in Table 4.1.